0Jayesh/wildfire-rag/README.md

 ## What it does

 Ask questions about the research — architecture, datasets, results, methodology — and get precise, cited answers grounded in the actual papers (no hallucination).
-Supports follow-up questions with conversational memory.
+Supports follow-up questions with conversational memory - last 3 exchanges passed as context, with feedback-aware retrieval (👎 triggers more thorough answer).

 Example questions:
 * "What three architectural limitations led to the Enhanced MHCNNFD?"